tbates/umx/inst/developer/build OpenMx.md

 *Notes*
 1. If the RMPI package fails to build with configure: error: "Cannot find mpi.h header file", then it will need to be installed.
 This used to be via a brew instruction: `brew install mpi`

+2023-09-29 07:34:10.218 R[38815:717019] WARNING: Secure coding is not enabled for restorable state!
+Enable secure coding by implementing NSApplicationDelegate.applicationSupportsSecureRestorableState: and returning YES.